October 2, 2020

 What are the laws when it comes to labelling clothes in the UK?
-Which labels do you absolutely need to have, and does Brexit mean that the rules change if you’re selling UK-made clothes in the EU?
+Which labels do you absolutely need to have?
+Does Brexit mean that the rules change if you’re selling UK-made clothes in the EU?

 At GB Labels, we have been producing labels for fashion and apparel businesses for over two decades.
-While we’re certainly not legal experts, we do know what labels you need to include by law, and we can give you a good steer on what you’ll need.
+We’re not legal experts, but we do know what labels you need to include by law.
+This guide will give you a good steer on what you’ll need.

 You’ll notice that we haven’t separated UK and EU laws in this guide.
 For the time being, UK & EU textile labelling laws are virtually identical (see footnote 1).
 We’ve included a section on what Brexit might mean for UK labelling laws which we will update if/when the situation changes.

 Wash care labels are not required by law in the UK or the EU.
 While you’re not legally required to add a wash care label to a garment, if the consumer damages that garment by washing it in the wrong way, you could be liable for the costs of repair or replacement.

 Wash care labels are a long-established industry norm, and they help the consumer in a very important way, so we think it’s worth adding a wash care label regardless of whether you’re legally obliged to do so or not.

 In the EU and the UK, manufacturers are legally required to state what textiles a garment is made out of.
 You must give an exact percentage of any material that comprises more than 15% of the total weight of the product, and every material must be listed on the label.